Learn about our Governors

 Mr Stuart Whitehead

 Stuart is a mechanical engineer by qualification and training and for the past 13 years has worked in the field of forensic investigation, specialising in the analysis of road traffic collisions and industrial accidents.
 In addition to his data and evidence based analytical skills, Stuart brings significant experience in the litigation process.
 He is often called upon in his capacity as an expert witness to assist in Mediations or to give evidence in Coroners, Magistrates, Crown and County Court proceedings.
-Stuart is also a Holy Trinity School parent and is keen to maintain the school’s high standards.
+Stuart is also a Holy Trinity School parent and is keen to maintain the school’s high standards and Stuart Whitehead is now the Link Governor with the English Department.